DIGITAL TO FILM SERVICES

 Why should you, your business, your library, or your country settle for lower image quality when preserving important documents and historical records for future generations when you can have the highest quality imagery on a cost effective basis with fast turnaround?

-Send your digital data over the internet or on CDs or other media to IGI and we will convert it to superior quality e-Beam Imaging.
+Send your digital data over the internet or on CDs or other media to IDI and we will convert it to superior quality e-Beam Imaging.
 Archivists, historians, and librarians throughout the world recognize e-Beam Film for digital preservation.

 Why eBeam Imaging Is Best!

 - Superior Quality: 600 DPI and Higher.
-Only IGI can record microfilm at 300, 400, 600 and higher dots per inch (dpi).
+Only IDI can record microfilm at 300, 400, 600 and higher dots per inch (dpi).
 Other technologies struggle to reach 240 DPI at best.
 Higher resolution makes e-Beam film clearer and easier to read and scan back to digital data in the future.

 - Gray-Scale Option: Until now, archivists had to settle for bitonal images, even for photographs.
 The IGRC is the world’s only service bureau that can take digital gray scale images and record them in Gray-Scale – either as a half-tone image or a continuous tone image with photographic quality.